-Offering employee benefits is crucial for organizations to attract and retain top talent and ensure they stay competitive.
-But before you design your compensation package, you need a plan for managing your benefits to make sure they’re maintained properly.
+Offering employee benefits is crucial for organizations seeking to attract and retain top talent and stay competitive.
+But before you design your compensation package, you need a plan for managing your benefits so you can maintain them properly.
 This is where benefits administration comes into play.

-Benefits administration starts with choosing the benefits and perks you want to offer, but it doesn’t end there.
-The process can be challenging and time-consuming, particularly when it comes to ensuring compliance with state and federal laws.
+Benefits administration starts with choosing your preferred employee perks, but it doesn’t end there.
+The process can be challenging and time-consuming, particularly when it comes to following state and federal compliance laws.

-In this blog post, we’ll describe the employee benefits administration process and how benefits administration software can help you handle it.
+In this article, we’ll describe the employee benefits administration process and how benefits administration software can help you manage it.

 What is employee benefits administration?